vancouvercodingschool/code-102-guide/curriculum/class-09/README.md

-# Career Coaching
+# Javascript Arrays & Objects

 ## Learning Objectives
-- Students will configure their presence on LinkedIn to professional standards.
+- Students will work with lists of values.
-- Students will create a placeholder resumé from a template, to be updated with project info throughout their time as a student.
+- Students will use a for-loop to iterate through all items in an array.
-- Students will self-assess for professional competencies, to understand their strengths and growth areas of professionalism across a range of distinctive skills.
+- Students will create object-literals to associate keys with values.